OctopusDeploy/blog/blog/2022-q3/best-practices-for-cicd/index.md

 If you work in DevOps, you would have used a build server like Jenkins, and a deployment tool like Octopus Deploy to complete your deployment process.
 Octopus Deploy supports the continuous delivery side of CI/CD, and we provide a best-in-class product that makes complex deployments easier.

-At Octopus, we believe in the power of eight.
-Eight lessons for eight tentacles!
-Here are eight best practices that we believe will help you in your deployment journey.
+At Octopus, we believe in the power of eight, an octopus has eight tentacles so here are eight best practices that we believe will help you in your deployment journey!

 ## Adopt agile methodologies